WebArchitect89/Car-Insurance-Risk-Analysis/README.md

 Breaks down the customers by segments such us:

--Demographics
+- Demographics
- -Age group
+ - Age group
- -Gender
+ - Gender
- -Marital status
+ - Marital status
- -Occupation
+ - Occupation

--Policy and vehicle details such as:
+- Policy and vehicle details such as:
- -Coverage
+ - Coverage
- -Vehicle make
+ - Vehicle make

 Aggregates by segments such as

--Number of customers
+- Number of customers
--Average credit score
+- Average credit score
--Average licensed years
+- Average licensed years
--Average credit score
+- Average credit score
--Average premiums
+- Average premiums

 I also enriched that with the information from the claims data set.
 This allows us to create the following: